kaleidos-ventures/taiga-resources/taiga-resources/content/faqs/payment-whohastopay.md

 ---
 slug: "payment-whohastopay" # Unique
-title: "Who has to pay to use taiga.io?" # Is the question
+title: "Main: Who has to pay to use taiga.io?" # Is the question
 date: 2020-10-05T11:27:17+02:00
 draft: false
 type: "faq"